Matsuken Samba II: Overview

+Matsudaira decide on the costumes he would wear when singing this song.
+Referencing Broadway musicals, which he regularly visited for inspiration, he used women's dress fabric purchased in New York for the costume material.
+To match the flamboyant costume, he chose a wig with brown hair, a color favored by today's youth.
+The two strands of hair hanging down on each side were a symbol of male sex appeal and were dyed gold for added effect.

+The song was composed with a longer intro (1 minute 6 seconds) to give him time to change outfits for the show.

 History

 The first single of the line was this Matsuken Samba II, released on July 7, 2004.
 The song was officially a sequel to Matsuken Samba I that he had been performing at the close of his concerts prior to 2004, which was not released on CDs until it was added as one of the b-sides to Matsuken Samba II.

 Upon release, the song was a modest hit, mostly among Matsudaira's fanbase of primarily middle-aged women.
 But a gradual increase in media coverage and an affectionate parody of the song and dance by Katsuken on the popular idol group SMAP's television show SMAP×SMAP made the song a certified hit.
 The single remained on the Oricon Top 100 chart for over a year, and spawned two additional single releases: Matsuken Samba II: Ole!
 EP, a CD of remixes of the original single, and Matsuken Samba III, a follow-up single that borrowed liberally from its predecessor.
 The latest in the series, released in 2014, is "Matsuken Samba 4 - Jounetsu no Salsa (マツケンサンバ4~情熱のサルサ~)", and as the title implies, it is more so a Salsa than a Samba.